tonioloewald/bindinator.js/docs/components.md

 in ancestor components, but it will be made even easier).

 The event flow is dynamic (the event handler is looked for when the event occurs).

+## A few more things about components

+- when a component instance is loaded, it will be given a unique `componentId` (found in `data.componentId`).
+  - its data will be **registered** with this id as its root path.
+- `_component_`
+  - will be changed to the component's instance path in bindings.
+  - will be changed into the component's name inside `<style>` rules and classes in the markup.
+- the `script` tag becomes the component's `load(require, component, b8r, find, findOne, get, set, on, touch)` method.
+  - `component` is a reference to the element the component was loaded into
+  - `data` is the component's instance data
+  - `register` lets you completely replace the component's instance data
+  - `set`, `get`, and `touch` affect paths within the component's instance data.
+  - `find` and `findOne` are `querySelectorAll` and `querySelector` scoped to `component` (`find` returns proper arrays)
+- if the component sets a `destroy` method it will be called when the component is removed or replaced.